open-quantum-safe/liboqs-go/README.md

 In addition, we assume you have access to:

 - a POSIX compliant system (UNIX/Linux/macOS).
 For now, `cgo` is not fully supported under Windows due to various ABI issues; we will add Windows support when it becomes available.
-- Go version 1.7 or later
+- Go version 1.7 or later (version 1.11 or later for Go modules support)
 - a standard C compliant compiler (`gcc`/`clang` etc.)
 - `pkg-config` (use `sudo apt-get install pkg-config` to install on Ubuntu/Debian-based Linux platforms)